What is an Estate Plan and Why do I Need One?

-No one likes to think about their own mortality and therefore many people do not plan for how they want their estate to be distributed.
+No one likes to think about their own mortality, and therefore many people do not plan for how they want their estate to be distributed.
 That leaves their families and the courts to figure it out.
+An estate plan allows an individual to decide exactly who will benefit from their estate, and how those people will benefit.

 Estate planning is not “one size fits all.”
 The type of estate planning documents you need depends on your assets, your heirs, and your wishes.
-Estate plans can be changed during your lifetime and should be re-evaluated and adjusted as your circumstances change.
+Estate plans can be changed during your lifetime, and should be re-evaluated and adjusted as your circumstances change.
 Estate plans can range from a simple one page will to multiple complex trusts.

 What is a will?

 A will is a document in which you can express your wishes as to how your property is to be distributed.
-In a Will you nominate a person, the Executor, to manage your estate until the distribution is final.
-To distribute an estate through a will, the will must be authenticated by the Court first and the Court supervises the estate distribution.
+In a will you nominate a person, the executor, to manage your estate until the distribution is final.
+To distribute an estate through a will, the will must be authenticated by the Court first, and the Court supervises the estate distribution.
 Then the named executor will work with the court to ensure that the assets are distributed.
 This process is called Probate.

 What is probate?